Humor and self-help and mystery—oh, my! No matter the book genre, you're sure to find the perfect read.

 Want to read about real people, real events and real issues?
 Nonfiction books are just what you’re looking for.

 The distinction between biography and autobiography is easy: While biographies require an author to research someone’s life deeply, autobiographies are written by the subject.
-From politicians to famous actors, the subjects of autobiographies inspire, educate and promote empathy for an experience vastly different from your own.
+From politicians to famous actors, the authors of autobiographies inspire, educate and promote empathy for an experience vastly different from your own.
 These firsthand glimpses of life on the road less traveled make for powerful reading.

 Both autobiographies and biographies chronicle the life of an important figure.
 But biographies offer a peek into the experiences of someone who might not be available to share their own story, whether because they’re long gone, not a writer or simply too busy.
 Of course, this means that biographies might not hold all the answers.
 They’re often used to theorize about a famous person’s motivations and relationships.

 What makes a great cookbook?
 Clear instructions and ingredient lists, of course.
 Some of the best cookbooks also feature artfully plated photos that make you drool and captivating commentary on why each dish matters.
-Cookbook collectors flock to tomes that offer exciting or inspirational tidbits.
-From the history of an ingredient to the author’s personal memories of a dish, cookbooks are more than just recipes—they’re often an introductory guide to cuisines or new cooking techniques.
+Cookbook collectors flock to tomes that offer exciting or inspirational tidbits, from the history of an ingredient to the author’s personal memories of a dish.
+Cookbooks are more than just recipes—they’re often an introductory guide to cuisines or new cooking techniques.

 Also called anthologies, essay collections indeed are a genre of their own.
 Essays offer writers a chance to speak their truth in prose.
 Sometimes, an essay describes a scene or event.
 Other times, it argues a point (say, about race relations in America) or tries to teach a lesson.
 While they may have varying lengths and forms, essays are always nonfiction.